lazywithclass/node-example-project/README.md

 To run tests `make test`

-To run testem so that tests run on file change `make testem`
+To run testem so that tests run on file change either run `npm run dev` or `make -s`